MonBoza/CapstoneMVP/NeuroSpaceLog.md

 ## 4:00 - 6:45

 - I managed to break everything and fix it and then break it again in the last 2.5hrs 🥹

+## April 30, 2024

+### 8:30 -

+- Figure out why its not hashing my password on register